boazbk/tcs/lec_03_computation.md

 > ### {.proofidea data-ref="slcircuitequivthm"}
 The idea is simple - AON-CIRC programs and Boolean circuits are just different ways of describing the exact same computational process.
-For example, an _AND_ gate in a Boolean circuit corresponding to computing the _AND_ of two previously-computed values.
+For example, an _AND_ gate in a Boolean circuit corresponds to computing the _AND_ of two previously-computed values.
-In a AON-CIRC program this will correspond to the line that stores in a variable the `AND` of two previously-computed variables.
+In an AON-CIRC program this will correspond to the line that stores in a variable the `AND` of two previously-computed variables.

 ::: { .pause }
 This proof of [slcircuitequivthm](){.ref} is simple at heart, but all the details it contains can make it a little cumbersome to read.
 You might be better off trying to work it out yourself before reading it.